Clinical-Genomics/cg/README.md

 1. **Lab** | Samples are prepped on and monitored in LIMS.
 This is true for all lab related activities  until sequencing.
 Until fully sequenced (as defined by the application tag), samples stay in the **sequencing queue**.

 1. **Demux** | Samples are  picked up by the bioinformatics pipeline after sequencing.
 A demultiplexed flowcell will get added to `status` and FASTQ files for each sample will be sent to `housekeeper`.
-Meanwhile, reads count are updated which moves the samples to the next step.
+Meanwhile, read count are updated which moves the samples to the next step.

 1. **Analysis** | Samples are always analyzed as "families".
 If a family of samples all have been sequenced, they show up in the **analysis queue**.
 Analyses are automatically started by a crontab script.